Department of Kinesiology

 - MS in Kinesiology (Exercise Psychology)

-The MS in Kinesiology motor behavior emphasis focuses on developmental aspects of movement and function across the lifespan.
+The M.S. in Kinesiology motor control and learning emphasis focuses on developmental aspects of movement and function across the lifespan.

 - MS in Kinesiology (Sport Management and Policy)

 Our program prepares both scholars and professionals for the world of sport management.
 Choose a thesis or non-thesis program to hone your skills as a professional or researcher in the field.